CZ-NIC/knot/doc/operation.rst

 ..
 WARNING::
-   If a zone transaction is open, all zone events that modify the zone (e.g. DNSSEC signing) are blocked until the transaction is eithe committed or aborted.
+   If a zone transaction is open, all zone events that modify the zone (e.g. DNSSEC signing) are blocked until the transaction is either committed or aborted.
 It is therefore advisable to finish the transaction quickly and commit without delay.